Zhitaow/Airbnb-Data-Analysis/README.md

 In summary, guests tend to choose the listing with more reviews and good rating score.
 In addtion, they also prefer experienced hosts, and appreciate a smooth communication with the host.
 Last but not least, price is the key factor that finalizes guests' decision.
 ### Licensing, Authors, and Acknowledgements <a name="licensing"></a>
+Please feel free to folk this repository.
+I will be glad that if you can find some other interesting insights from the data, and plese let me know.
+You can leave comments on my blog post [here](https://medium.com/@zhitaowang/how-to-increase-the-value-and-book-rate-of-your-airbnb-home-e5d887e40f60).

 Credit to Airbnb for the open data.
 All data are downloaded from [here](http://insideairbnb.com/get-the-data.html).
 You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/airbnb/seattle) and [here](https://www.kaggle.com/airbnb/boston).